mikedewar/resume/README.md

     well as work with teams in the mainstream media, most notably The Guardian and Scientific American.

+**Prototyping Future Media** (New York 2013-) A lot of my work at the New York Times involves contributing to the speculative prototyping work the lab performs.
+Specifically I have contributed to

+-  **editor: http://nytlabs.com/projects/editor.html** NYT R\&D. 2014-2015.
+A prototype text editor that uses a recurrent neural network to perform semi-automated tagging of sub-sentence blocks of text.
+-  **lazarus: http://nytlabs.com/projects/lazarus.html** NYT R\&D. 2013-2014.
+A system that uses some basic machine vision techniques to associate a photo from the physical archive with its digital counterpart in the NYT's digital archive.
+- **colony: https://github.com/nytlabs/colony** NYT R\&D. 2014.
+A microservice messaging framework for NSQ (http://nsq.io/), used to explore what kind of systems are afforded by distributed computation and deployment.

 **Spatiotemporal Modelling** (Sheffield, Edinburgh, New York 2003-2011) - This project began with my PhD Thesis, which was focused on learning linear dynamic models from spatiotemporal data.
 The main focus